olguncengiz/frontify-php-mysql-react-color-management/README.md

 - PHP (Back-end) and Reach (Front-end) are running on the same docker container, there is no separation.
 - Tests are not implemented due to time limitations.
 - Warnings and other errors are not properly handled due to time limitations.
+- Sorting and pagination is not implemented on front-end due to time limitations.

 ## Time Consumption of Development Steps & Problems Faced
 - Creating MySQL docker container and creating DB & table => Very easy and fast